 Dr Gary McKay.

 Dr Gary McKay is a general & colorectal surgeon from Sydney, and the founding member of DAISI, and a current board member of DAISI.
 Dr McKay formed a Third World Interest Group (TWIG) as a medical student, responsible for sending medical students on electives to the developing world.
-Dr McKay and his wife Roshini first became involved in full-time development aid work in India in 1993, where they volunteered for several years establishing a health clinic & Vision 2000 Community Health Centre in Chennai, Tamil Nadu.
-In 2015 Dr McKay and his wife Roshini and plastic surgeon Dr Sepehr Lajevardi conducted their first DAISI volunteer trip to Gizo Hospital in the Western Province of the Solomon Islands, with numerous DAISI trips to the South-Pacific since.
+Dr McKay first became involved in full-time development aid work in India in 1993, where he volunteered for several years establishing a health clinic & Vision 2000 Community Health Centre in Chennai, Tamil Nadu.
+In 2015 Dr McKay and plastic surgeon Dr Sepehr Lajevardi conducted their first DAISI volunteer trip to Gizo Hospital in the Western Province of the Solomon Islands, with numerous DAISI trips to the South-Pacific since.

 Dr McKay is passionate about social injustice issues and part of his drive is a desire to address the imbalance in wealth that exists between Australia and its closest South-Pacific Neighbours with regard to access to health care services and basic essential resources.
 During COVID lockdown Dr McKay has been a key facilitator & participant in DAISI’s online ZOOM teaching sessions for surgeons and trainees in the South-Pacific.